software-students-spring2025/1-specification-exercise-smooth-operators/README.md

 - **Navigation difficulties**: Overwhelming noise and poor filtering result in a frustrating user experience.
 - **Security concerns**: The possibility of abuse of anonymity can make users feel unsafe or hesitant to participate.

+### Stakeholder Interview Quotes

+> “One of my biggest concerns is that once things get anonymous, people might start posting really harmful or offensive content.”
+> “I need a way to filter out what’s irrelevant—otherwise it’s like finding a needle in a haystack.”
+> “The best part about staying anonymous is it allows me to speak my mind on campus issues without feeling judged by my peers.”

 ## Product Vision Statement

 > “Empower college students to share genuine insights and campus-specific experiences on an anonymous, secure, and interactive social platform that fosters community engagement, informed discussions, and safe expression.”